canonical/rockcraft/docs/tutorials/hello-world.rst

     Labels and annotations set to ['org.opencontainers.image.version=1.0', 'org.opencontainers.image.title=hello', 'org.opencontainers.image.ref.name=hello', 'org.opencontainers.image.licenses=Apache-2.0', 'org.opencontainers.image.created=2022-06-30T09:07:38.124741+00:00']
     Exported to OCI archive 'hello_1.0_amd64.rock'

-At the end of the process, a file named ``hello_1.0_amd64.rock`` should be present in the current directory.
-That's your ROCK, in oci-archive format (a tarball).
+At the end of the process, a file named :file:`hello_1.0_amd64.rock` should be present in the current directory.
+This is the ROCK that Rockcraft has created for us in `OCI archive format`_, which is simply a :command:`tar` archive.

 Run the ROCK in Docker
 ----------------------

-First, import the recently created ROCK into Docker:
+First, use the version of :command:`skopeo` supplied with Rockcraft to import the recently created ROCK into Docker's registry:

 .. literalinclude:: code/hello-world/task.yaml
     :language: bash